ricsanfre/ansible-role-backup/README.md

       restic_ca_cert: "{{ lookup('file','certificates/CA.pem') }}"
   ```

-- Directories list to back up
+- Directories list to be backed up

   `restic_backup_dirs` is a list of dictionaries.
 Each item of the list is a directory to  include in the backup
-  Each dictionary item has a `path` and an `exclude` property (which defaults to nothing).
-The `exclude` property is the literal argument passed to restic when executing the backup (example: `restic backup /root --exclude .cache --exclude .local`).
+  Each dictionary item has a `path` and an `exclude` (which defaults to nothing).
+The `exclude` property is a list of exclude patterns to be passed as `--exclude` argument passed to restic when executing the backup (example: `restic backup /root --exclude .cache --exclude .ignore`).

   ```yml
   # restic backup directories